-Associate of Applied Science

-Fort Worth South campus

-24 months - 1620 hours - 107 credit units
+Associate of Applied Science Fort Worth South campus 24 months - 1620 hours - 107 credit units

 In this Associate Degree Nursing program, utilizing the conceptual framework which is based on the 5 concepts, the student is introduced to the care of individuals with special and more complex needs throughout the life span.
 This program will prepare the nursing student to assume the role of the registered nurse in the ever-evolving health care field.
 The program includes a focus on theories, concepts, and principles of nursing.
 It also delves into the important area of leading and managing as well as pertinent legal issues faced by nursing leaders and managers.
 Emphasis will be on the methods to become an effective leader/manager including interpersonal skills needed for effective leadership and management of the different types of organizations delivering health care and outcomes management.
-A graduate of this nursing program will be prepared to assume the role of health provider in a global society.
 He or she will be able to deliver culturally proficient care while meeting the physical, spiritual and psychosocial needs of clients.
 At the completion of this program, the nursing student will be prepared to take the NCLEX-RN exam for registered nursing licensure.
 Once licensed, the individual may use the title of Registered Nurse.